 You’ve worked hard during your lifetime to accumulate wealth.
 You’ve made a Will.
 But will your assets actually go where you want them to go?
-In this article, Erin Brown of our Estate Planning group, discusses family provision claims and the ways in which you can protect your estate to ensure your wealth passes in accordance with your wishes.
+In this article, our Estate Planning group, discusses family provision claims and the ways in which you can protect your estate to ensure your wealth passes in accordance with your wishes.

 It is a commonly held assumption that, by making an appropriate Will, you ensure that your assets pass to those persons you wish to benefit from your hard work during your lifetime.
 While the general principle is that you should be able to leave your estate to whomever you wish, and making a valid Will is the first step in this process, the Succession Act 2006 (NSW) restricts that freedom by allowing certain classes of people to make a claim on your estate if they consider they have been left with “inadequate provision for their proper maintenance, education or advancement in life”.
 Such claims are commonly called ‘family provision claims’.